+Senior Management Benefits 2017

-Senior Management Benefits2016Remuneration of the executive management21,970Remuneration of the members of the Board of Directors50,000
+Remuneration of the executive management 18.500 Remuneration of the members of the Board of Directors 50.000

-There is a proposal to the General Assembly to pay remuneration to the members of the Board of Directors in the amount of KD 50,000 for the year ended 31 December 2016.
+There is a proposal to the General Assembly to pay remuneration to the members of the Board of Directors in the amount of KD 50,000 for the year ended 31 December 2017.
 This proposal is subject to approval by the general assembly of the shareholders.